ruocwang/ruocwang.github.io/index.md

 ## Outreach
 - **[TurningPoint AI]** TPAI is a multi-lab research collaboration dedicated to exploring key technologies in building reliable multimodal foundational agents (involving MLLMs and Diffusion Models).
 We are a compact but hardcore team aims at pushing the boundary of state-of-the-art academic research, and eventually commercialize the results.
-For more information, please visit our website [here](https://turningpointai.wixsite.com/home).
+For more information, please visit our [website](https://www.turningpoint-ai.com/).

-- **[Work]** I am open to industrial opportunities (Corporate Research Team, VC, Startup) focus on building and commericializing next generation AIGC technologies.
+- **[Work]** I am open to industrial opportunities (Corporate Research Team, VC, Startups) focus on building and commericializing next generation AIGC technologies.
 If you are in VC/Startup business or leading a corporate research team, I'd be delighted to have a chat with you.

 <!-- ## Highlighted News